TeamFAPS/PSVita-RE-tools/README.md

 bootimage_extract usage
 ---
-Obtain bootimage.skprx.elf using FAGDec using ELF mode or some other means.
+Obtain os0:/bootimage.skprx.elf using FAGDec in ELF mode or some other means.

 Run: